Menu

 Coopers & Lybrand Report

 Towards the end of 1993, Telstra commissioned an international audit company, Coopers and Lybrand, to report on Telstra’s fault-handling procedures, particularly in relation to complaints like those raised by the members of COT.
-In a letter dated 17 September 1993 (Exhibt 1010 -AS-CAV Exhibit 1002 to 1019) to AUSTEL’s Chairman, Mr Robin Davey, the then-Shadow Minister for Communications, Senator Richard Alston, wrote:
+In a letter dated 17 September 1993 (Exhibit 1010 -AS-CAV Exhibit 1002 to 1019) to AUSTEL’s Chairman, Mr Robin Davey, the then-Shadow Minister for Communications, Senator Richard Alston, wrote:

 "Finally I note that Telecom propose to engage one of the "Big Five" accounting firms to audit its handling of the COT cases with Austel merely having unspecified access to the consultants and its output.